 - Slice the potatoes and zucchini thinly.
 This allows the vegetables to cook quickly as well as absorb more of the sauce flavor.

-- Use a dutch oven.
-My favorite dutch oven is made by Le Creuset, and I've had it for 10 years.
-I like that I can use the dutch oven on the stovetop and inside the oven with or without the lid.
+- Use a Dutch oven.
+My favorite Dutch oven is made by Le Creuset, and I've had it for 10 years.
+I like that I can use the Dutch oven on the stovetop and inside the oven with or without the lid.

 - Add ½ cup of water or chicken broth.
 I add a little bit of liquid to the pot before covering and sticking it in the oven.
 This makes sure that nothing dries out.